-- Also, almost goes without saying, but many multiplayer video games (particularly set-top games, which often lack networking capabilities) use a split screen.
+- Almost goes without saying, but many multiplayer video games (particularly set-top games, which often lack networking capabilities) use a split screen.

 - Metal Gear Solid 4 used this very well in two different scenes.
 The first occurs when you play Snake and fight off a horde of Gekkos, while Raiden keeps Vamp busy in a sword duel.
 While the Gekkos demand your full attention and you're unable to take more than a few peeks at Raiden's half of the screen, it works extremely well in evoking the feeling that you're playing the game with another player.
 A second instance occurs later in the game when Snake is crawling through the infamous microwave corridor.
 This time the controls are extremely simple which allows you to take a good look at the action in the upper half of the screen, which shows Snake's allies getting completely ripped apart while they are trying to buy him a minute or two more to reach his goal.

-- A rare Video Game example (The only other one apparently being the Metal Gear Solid example) in Fahrenheit (A.k.a.
+- A rare example in Fahrenheit (A.k.a.
 Indigo Prophecy).
-Splitscreens were used usually whenever there was a scene where the main character had to do something quickly before a villain found them.
+Split screens were used usually whenever there was a scene where the main character had to do something quickly before a villain found them.

 - Along with this, Heavy Rain utilises these extensively (Both games being made the same company), especially for tense scenes.